Berzelius Symposium 111: Acute and Chronic Heart Failure

 - Collaboration across specialties is essential for improved outcomes

-The program will run from Wednesday to Friday, featuring case-based discussions, expert presentations (15–20 minutes with discussion), and a symposium dinner on Thursday evening.
+The program will run from Wednesday to Friday, featuring case-based discussions, expert presentations (15–20 minutes with discussion), and a symposium dinner on Wednesday evening.

 We warmly welcome you to join us for this important and inspiring symposium